New Paris in Elkhart County, Indiana — The American Midwest (Great Lakes)

 ★ ★ ★

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker Wyland Brothers Landing (approx. 1.3 miles away); Five Medals Village (approx. 1.4 miles away); Site Of The First School House In Elkhart County (approx. 2.6 miles away); Jackson Cemetery (approx. 2.6 miles away); Waterford Elementary School (approx. 3.1 miles away); A History of the Winona / Bethany Christian Schools (approx. 3.2 miles away); Violett Cemetery (approx. 3.3 miles away); The Engines of the Winona (approx. 3.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Wyland Brothers Landing (approx. 1.3 miles away); Five Medals Village (approx. 1.4 miles away); Site Of The First School House In Elkhart County (approx. 2.6 miles away); Jackson Cemetery (approx. 2.6 miles away); Waterford Elementary School (approx. 3.1 miles away); A History of the Winona / Bethany Christian Schools (approx. 3.2 miles away); Violett Cemetery (approx. 3.3 miles away); The Engines of the Winona (approx. 3.6 miles away).
 Touch for a list and map of all markers in New Paris.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 22, 2014, by Duane Hall of Abilene, Texas.
-This page has been viewed 428 times since then and 34 times this year.
+It was originally submitted on March 22, 2014, by Duane Hall of Abilene, Texas.
+This page has been viewed 487 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on March 22, 2014, by Duane Hall of Abilene, Texas.